marcellkiss/scully-example/README.md

 If published flag equals false, running `npx scully` will add an anonymous slug automatically, something like this: `___UNPUBLISHED___kao8mvda_pmldPr7aN7owPpStZiuDXFZ1ILfpcv5Z`.
 This results an anonymous, which you can share with your friend before publishing your post:
 `http://localhost:1668/blog/___UNPUBLISHED___l0yxualt_zz806SgS9ergjseQAvshTMCD2oRfJnKO`

-A big drawback: you won't be able to view the posts just by running `ng serve`
+A big drawback: you won't be able to view the posts just by running `ng serve`. `<scully-content>` component works just after scully rendering.

 ### TODO: